trakmetamodel Project

 The Node or Connector element then provides:-

-Most elements, properties and property values are defined with reference to an ontology such as the Oxford English Dictionary (OED), or Dublin Core Metamadata (DC).
-This is represented by a relationship between an Connector, Node, Property or Value and an Ontology Element.
+Most elements, properties and property valuesin the TRAK metamodel are defined with reference to an authorative source such as the Oxford English Dictionary (OED), Dublin Core Metamadata (DC) or some international standard.
+This is represented by one or more relationships between an Connector, Node, Property or Value and a one or more Vocabulary Description Elements.

 Parent / Child Elements